SeDi343/progSS17-tasks/t04_gui_greeter/README.md

 # t04_gui_greeter

-This is a simple GUI Program using GTK+3 libs, it asks for name and welcomes,
-you after pressing the OK Button.
+This is a simple GUI Program using GTK+3 libs, it asks for name and welcomes, you after pressing the OK Button.

-Compile the Program using
+Compile the Program using:
 <pre>
 make
 </pre>